 Well-functioning legal frameworks are essential for protecting the rights of all citizens against unlawful acts by others, including governments and powerful private parties.
-Judicial effectiveness requires efficient and fair judicial systems to ensure that laws are fully respected and appropriate legal actions are taken against violations.
+Judicial effectiveness requires efficient and fair judicial systems to ensure that laws are fully respected and that appropriate legal actions are taken against violations.
 The score for the judicial effectiveness component is derived by averaging scores for the following three sub-factors, all of which are weighted equally:

-- · Judicial independence,
+- Judicial independence,

-- · Quality of the judicial process, and
+- Quality of the judicial process, and

-- Favoritism in decisions of government officials.
+- Favoritism in obtaining judicial decisions.